Johns Hopkins Bloomberg School of Public Health: Reputation and ranking

-The Bloomberg School is the largest school of public health in the world, with 875 primary and 833 affiliated faculty, and 3,639 students from 97 countries.
+The Bloomberg School has 875 primary and 833 affiliated faculty, and 3,639 students from 97 countries.
 It is home to over 80 research centers and institutes with research ongoing in the U.S. and more than 60 countries worldwide.
-The school ranks first in federal research support from the National Institutes of Health (NIH), receives nearly 25 percent of all funds distributed among the 40 U.S. schools of public health, and has consistently been ranked first among schools of public health by U.S. News & World Report.
+Since the U.S News and World Report began ranking school of public health in 1991, the Bloomberg School has consistently been ranked first.
 The school is ranked second for public health in the world by EduRank and Shanghai Rankings, behind the Harvard T.H.
 Chan School of Public Health.

 Academic degrees and departments

 The school offers master's degrees, doctoral degrees, postdoctoral training, and residency programs in general preventive medicine and occupational medicine. and combined and certificate training programs in various areas of public health.
 It is composed of 10 academic departments: